tommyrharper/mission-ctrl/README.md

 | API testing frameworks       | Mocha, Chai, Sinon |
 | Code Coverage                | Jest               |

-## How to install and run the project
+## How to install and run the project locally

 First clone this repository to your local machine, then from your terminal run: